digitalfabrik/integreat-app/README.md

 * Install [yarn](https://yarnpkg.com/).

 #### Android
-* Install the Android SDK by installing [Android Studio](https://developer.android.com/studio/).
+* Install the Android SDK by using the [Android Support plugin](https://plugins.jetbrains.com/plugin/1792-android-support) in IntelliJ.
-* Install the latest stable SDK Platform and Android SDK Tools in the SDK Manager (Android Studio > Tools > SDK Manager)
+* Install the latest stable SDK Platform and Android SDK Tools in the SDK Manager (Settings > Appearance & Behaviour > System Settings > Android SDK)
-* [optional]: If you want to develop using an emulator, also install the Android Emulator in the SDK Manager (Android Studio > Tools > SDK Manager)
+* \[optional\]: If you want to develop using an emulator, also install the Android Emulator in the Android SDK settings

 #### iOS
 * Own a Mac or another Apple device.